kamilkenny/A.I.-Forecasting-Modelling-with-Great-Britain-s-System-Operator-Generation-Outputs-NESO-Data-Portal-/README.md

 # The Develope Forecasting Model has been deployed on this Streamlit web-link: https://kamil-uk-energy-generation-real-time-forecast.streamlit.app/

 # or/and Render web-link:https://deployment-of-uk-electricity-generation.onrender.com/
-The deployed web-based-app can perform **offline-inferencing also known as HINDCASTING** of past times steps to estimate the residual errors of the model and **FORECASTING** future time steps of generation output.
+The deployed web-based-app can perform **Offline-Inferencing** also known as **HINDCASTING** of past times steps to estimate the residual errors of the model and **FORECASTING** future time steps of generation output.

 ### Key Objectives:
 * **Grid Balancing:** Predict supply requirements to maintain frequency stability.